Peoria Birth Injury Lawyer Near You

 How do I know if my child’s condition was caused by medical negligence?

-Most parents cannot answer this on their own, and that is not your fault.
+Most parents cannot answer this on their own.
+That is not your fault.
 The medical records and fetal monitoring strips hold many of the clues.
-We review those records with independent medical experts who can explain whether the care fell below accepted standards and whether that caused your child’s problems.
+We review those records with independent medical experts.
+They can explain whether the care fell below accepted standards.
+They can explain whether that caused your child’s problems.

 My child is several years old.
 Is it too late to bring a birth injury claim?